FaisalAhmedBijoy/Document-QA-RAG-System-FastAPI/README.md

     - `/rag/query-with-reference`: Process questions and generate answers
         - Method: `POST`
+        - Params
+            ```json
+            "query": "What is the job duration in Business Automation Limited?"
+            "expected_answer": "Nov 2024 - Present",
+            ```
         - Response
             ```json
             "query": "What is the job duration in Business Automation Limited?",